47 PML-N leaders meet Nawaz, Maryam in Adiala Jail

 The PML-N leaders included the National Assembly former speaker Ayaz Sadiq, former foreign minister Khawaja Asif, Pervaiz Rasheed, Mussadiq Malik, Marriyum Aurangzeb, Khawaja Saad Rafique, Raja Zafarul Haq, Daniyal Aziz, Rahil Munir, Irfan Siddiqui, Abbas Sharif, Senator Chaudhry Tanvir, Abdul Qadir Baloch and several others.

+The jail administration has allocated Thursday for visitors, including PML-N leaders, wanting to meet Maryam and Nawaz.

-Speaking to the media, Asif said: "I have come to meet Nawaz today, as we weren't allowed to meet him during the past two days."
+Speaking to the media off the jail premises, Asif said, "I have come to meet Nawaz today, as we weren't allowed to meet him during the past two days."
 "I will not talk about anything related to the presidential election or politics," he said.

 The PML-N leaders included the National Assembly former speaker Ayaz Sadiq, former foreign minister Khawaja Asif, Pervaiz Rasheed, Mussadiq Malik, Marriyum Aurangzeb, Khawaja Saad Rafique, Raja Zafarul Haq, Daniyal Aziz, Rahil Munir, Irfan Siddiqui, Abbas Sharif, Senator Chaudhry Tanvir, Abdul Qadir Baloch and several others.

+The jail administration has allocated Thursday for visitors, including PML-N leaders, wanting to meet Maryam and Nawaz.

-Speaking to the media, Asif said: "I have come to meet Nawaz today, as we weren't allowed to meet him during the past two days."
+Speaking to the media off the jail premises, Asif said, "I have come to meet Nawaz today, as we weren't allowed to meet him during the past two days."
 "I will not talk about anything related to the presidential election or politics," he said.

 Comments